japark/Djangostagram/README.md

 # Djangostagram
 Djangostagram imitating the famous social network service, Instagram, using Django engine

 NOTE) SECRET_KEY in settings.py was saved in separate file that wasn't uploaded here.
+      So, generate your own SECRET_KEY to run the whole code, or just refer to the code in each app.

 After git clone, follow these: